emilianoyoung/ai/_posts/_archive/2019-12-04-ny-school-district-moves-closer-to-being-able-to-use-facial-object-recognition-system.md

 ---
 category: news
 title: "N.Y. school district moves closer to being able to use facial, object recognition system"
-excerpt: "Temitope Akinyemi, the chief privacy officer for the New York State Eduction Department, wrote to Lockport Superintendent Michelle Bradley saying that if the changes, which further clarify students won't be in the system database, are made then the state education department will allow the district to use its facial and object recognition system."
+excerpt: "The district used $1.4 million of the $4.2 million allocated to it through New York’s Smart Schools Bond Act to acquire and install one of the first facial and object recognition security systems in an American school.
+The system relies on the Aegis ..."
-publishedDateTime: 2019-12-04T22:28:00Z
+publishedDateTime: 2019-12-04T22:24:00Z
 sourceUrl: https://www.securityinfowatch.com/access-identity/biometrics/facial-recognition-solutions/news/21116958/lockport-schools-reviewing-state-privacy-requests
 type: article
 quality: 30